“The

 Good churchmen and the Puritans, who were in the habit of not celebrating even four times a year.
 So with canon 25, the point was not that the cope was not to be regularly worn, but that the Bishop, the Dean, or at least a Prebendary or Canon resident, must celebrate, “in a cope,” in cathedrals on the principle festivals ; “the epistoler and gospeller being vested agreeably and properly to the church’s use” – that was, in copes also.

-rubrics of the Prayer Book of Elizabeth said that the ornaments of
+the ornaments rubrics of the Prayer Book of Elizabeth said that the

-the minister should be such as they were in the second year of King
+ornaments of the minister should be such as they were in the second

-Edward VI. “ until other orders shall be dictated by the Queen
+year of King Edward VI. “ until other orders shall be dictated by

-that other order.
-The Judicial Committee of the Privy Council agreed
+what was that other order.
+The Judicial Committee of the Privy

-in Mr Ridsdale’s case that the “ advertizements “ were the
+Council agreed in Mr Ridsdale’s case that the “ advertisements “

-other order, but as Mr Stephens argued in Mr Edwards’ case, they
+were the other order, but as Mr Stephens argued in Mr Edwards’

-were never signed, and consequently had no authority.
-All the efforts
+case, they were never signed, and consequently had no authority.
+All

-in Elizabeth’s reign were to improve the church, and to do
+the efforts in Elizabeth’s reign were to improve the church, and to

 service.